Beth El’s view of how Jewish Scripture addresses the issue of Jewish identity is this:

 any tangible presence of Jewish blood-heritage or “conversion-based” heritage (a parent converted to Judaism) equals “a whole Jew” — meaning, that person is entitled to choose to self-identify as a Jew – and in many cases, is actually Biblically obligated to do so (Jeremiah 31:35-37, Matthew 5:29, Acts.
 21:18-25).

-The most basic answer to the “Who Is A Jew” question divides into two parts, because Jewishness is a nationality, and Judaism is a religious faith — but the word “Jew” can mean an adherent to either or both.
+The most basic answer to the “Who Is A Jew” question divides into two parts, because Jewishness is a nationality, and Judaism is a religious faith — and the word “Jew” can mean an adherent to either or both.

 Insofar as Messianic Judaism is concerned, the House of God is a “house of prayer for all nations” as both Testaments affirm: so Jewish identity or conversion is not necessary if choosing a Messianic congregation as one’s spiritual community

-- A Jew religiously is anyone who chooses Judaism as his/her faith expression, and formally affiliates with it.
+- A Jew, religiously, is anyone who chooses Judaism as his/her faith expression, and formally affiliates with it.